hpk0304/Food-demand/README.md

 ## Targets
 Two main targets in the project include
-- Figure out the feature importance to support the partner focus on some key features
+- Figure out the feature importance and support the partner by understanding customer demand patterns
 - Do forecast for the next 10 weeks

 ## Outline